vollutto/testsim/README.md

 - Generate a report with MultiQC (multiqc in conda)

-> Keep in mind that you should only repeat for each sample those commands that analyse samples.
+> Keep in mind that you should only repeat for each sample those commands that
+> analyse samples.
 There are other, generic commands that should only be run once.
+> This may require modifying the provided script to analyse samples.

 ## Hints